Skip to main content

 Lets you make requests to fetch and/or delete user data from our database.

-The Push / In-App campaigns APIs allow you to create Push or In-App campaigns remotely, from your own CMS for example.
+The Push / In-App automations APIs allow you to create Push or In-App automations remotely, from your own CMS for example.

 Transactional API

 The Transactional API is made for 1-to-1 or 1-to-few interactions.
-It allows you to send push notifications to a specific list of user IDs (push token, Advertising IDs or Custom User IDs) based on events in your back-end (e.g. "You have a new friend request").
+It allows you to send push notifications to a specific list of user IDs (push token or Custom User IDs) based on events in your back-end (e.g. "You have a new friend request").

 Advanced parameters